Layr-Labs/eigenlayer-docs/docs/eigenlayer/operator-guides/avs-operator-risks-mitigations-bp.md

     - Escape to Host: There have been vulnerabilities in the past that allowed processes within a container to escape and get access to the host.
 This is especially dangerous if containers are run with elevated privileges.
     - Inter-container Attacks: If one container is compromised, an attacker might try to move laterally to other containers on the same host.

-- Access to host’s network.
+- Access to the host’s network.
 Because containers run in a home stakers environment, they have access to a home network or a k8s environment.
 - Malware in the container or via a supply chain attack or AVS is malicious.